canyagmur/RIFT2-multimodal-matching-rotation-python/README.md

 # RIFT2: Speeding-up RIFT with A New Rotation-Invariance Technique

 RIFT2 is a Python implementation for multimodal image matching and rotation-invariant feature detection using phase congruency.
-This project is structured to handle various types of images and provides a comprehensive feature matching and orientation calculation toolkit.

 You can read more about the technique in the paper ["RIFT2: Speeding-up RIFT with A New Rotation-Invariance Technique"](https://arxiv.org/abs/2303.00319).